 When people think of drug crimes, narcotics such as heroin, meth, cocaine, and even cannabis often come to mind.
 However, the abuse of prescription drugs has become a national epidemic.
 From obtaining medication without a doctor’s note to prescription fraud, prescription drug crimes in Florida carry harsh sentences that can have a negative impact on a person’s life forever.

 If you are facing prescription drug charges in Florida, The Wiseman Law Firm is committed to helping you get the outcome and justice you desire.
-With more than 15 years of trial-tested experience and time spent as a state prosecutor, our Orlando prescription drug crime lawyer can assess your case and develop a strong defense strategy to protect your rights and freedom.
+With 20 years of trial-tested experience and time spent as a state prosecutor, our Orlando prescription drug crime lawyer can assess your case and develop a strong defense strategy to protect your rights and freedom.
 Let us help you get your life back on the right track.

 Unlawful possession of prescribed medication occurs when an individual obtains a controlled substance without a prescription from a health care provider.
 Most prescription drugs are considered a Schedule II narcotic, meaning they have a high potential to cause abuse and addiction and require restriction of medicinal use.